e2b-dev/E2B/README.md

 - Node.js *16+*
 - Free ports 3000, 49155, 54321, 54322

+> The first start of the Dockerized app is slower because it downloads and builds all the necessary containers.
+On a 2CPU 4GB RAM machine it takes cca.
+6 minutes and doesn't require any interaction.
+The subsequent starts are way faster.

 ### 1. Add env var
 Create `.env` file by copying the [`.env.example`](.env.example)
 ```